RagnarB83/ash-documentation/docs/molcrys.rst

    :width: 600

-A Python script should be created and then Yggdrasill  **molcrys** functionality should be imported.
+A Python script should be created and then Ash  **molcrys** functionality should be imported.

 The script should then actually just call one function, called **molcrys** at the bottom of the script: